 You will always receive clear information about what taking part in a research study would involve.
 You will have the opportunity to ask questions and obtain further details about a study.

 If you do agree to take part in a study you will be asked to sign a consent form.
 This will clearly state which parts of your notes (if any) may be looked at for the purposes of the research study.
 Nobody from outside this practice will be given your contact details or have access to your medical records without your prior consent.

-You have had these symptoms for fewer than 15 days: · new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell
+a loss of, or change in, normal sense of taste or smell

 Semaglutide effects on heart disease and stroke in patients with overweight or obesity